How to Tell Ahead of Time If Your IT Transformation Project is Going to Fail

 I’ve been working in the IT Ops space for more than 30 years.
 The last 10 of these years have been spent assisting clients of all sizes understand and ultimately make the transformation to 21st century IT models and approaches.
 While I have a great winning percentage overall, I am experienced enough that my scorecard also reveals a few failed projects over the decade; that is, efforts that produced neither the desired business outcomes nor technical outcomes.

-This comes from a fundamental misunderstanding – at the executive level – of the potential impacts of new concepts such as Cloud Adoption, DevOps, and CI/CD, and principles such as “Fail fast, fix fast.”
+There is a fundamental misunderstanding at the executive level of the potential impacts of new concepts such as DevOps, and CI/CD, and principles such as “Fail fast, fix fast.”

 Your particular cloud initiative is not necessarily doomed to failure because one or two of the factors described below apply.

 1. You did not start your transformation with an agnostic application or business feature-based assessment of your current IT estate.

 This, more so than any other item in this list, will – if not properly performed – lead to budget/timeline overruns, failed deployments and ultimately unhappy internal/external clients.
 A properly performed assessment should answer the following questions, at a minimum: